pimp-my-book/narshik/README.md

 This is a Vue component library based off of the Design System for [GOA](https://gogoa.co.za), Pimp My Book's bursary management app.

+The Design System can can be view on [Figma](https://www.figma.com/file/KedEPuWZk0CXWWNAEf806cOZ/GOA?node-id=0%3A1)

 ### 🎉 Features

 * Range of basic components to make a basic application